My heart is breaking for the souls of our children. And, yes, there might be a negative reaction from readers on what I

 I need to speak the truth, for what is the use of a blog if not to influence our culture?
 Please do not confuse this with me thinking I have all the answers.
-I know I don’t, but there is so much trouble ahead for the children, families and for our country.
+I know I don’t, but there is so much trouble ahead for the children, families and for our country if we don’t purposefully attend to this in our homes.

 Parents, how are your young children entertained?
 Are they allowed to run and play outside, climb trees, catch frogs and bugs in the backyard or get dirty?